What is Agape Love?

-God's agape love was shown best when He sent His only Son to earth to die on the cross for our sins.
+This story illustrates that God's agape love was shown best when He sent His only Son to earth to die on the cross for our sins.
 Ephesians 2:1 says that we were dead in trespasses and sins.
-Paul tells us in Romans 5:8 that "God demonsrated his love toward us, in that, while we were yet sinners, Christ died for us."
+Paul tells us in Romans 5:8 that "God demonstrated his love toward us, in that, while we were yet sinners, Christ died for us."

 III.
 God's Children and Agape Love